 Adobe Stock’s 2020 Creative Trends: Challenge the Expected

 Consumers are pushing brands to keep up with an ever-widening world of aesthetic shifts.
-Beyond trends, there’s a growing need to deeply connect to larger cultural, economic, and social movements through a multitude of industries.
-No trend exists in a vacuum — every trend is connected with a multitude of references and microcultures, all fostered online.
+Beyond trends, there’s a growing need to deeply connect to larger cultural, economic, and social movements through a variety of industries.
+No trend exists in a vacuum; every trend is connected with a multitude of references and micro-cultures, all fostered online.

 We present these trends to help you stay ahead of the mainstream, plan your next campaign, or inspire your biggest project yet.
 Here’s a look at our four top visual trends for 2020.